 The Environmental Law practice at Hamburg, Rubin, Mullin, Maxwell & Lupin consists of experienced attorneys in all facets of environmental law.
 Once a local Suburban Philadelphia practice, our lawyers now represent clients throughout Pennsylvania.

 The practice is led by Steven A. Hann, a well-known environmental law practitioner in Pennsylvania with over 20 years of experience, particularly with respect to environmental issues involving municipal entities and complex water quality-related matters.
-The team also includes William G. Roark who also focuses his practice on environmental litigation matters.
+The team includes William G. Roark, who also focuses his practice on environmental litigation matters.
 Clients have the unique advantage of being able to draw on—not just the firm’s vast experience with environmental law matters– but the expertise of top legal experts in our firm in the areas of real estate, litigation, gas and leasing and business law.

 We represent clients in all aspects of environmental litigation at the federal and state court levels, before administrative hearing boards and local government bodies.
 Our lawyers have handled government enforcement proceedings; permit appeals; challenges to established TMDLs; soil and groundwater contamination suits; appeals of municipal waste-load management and sewage facilities planning decisions; land use and zoning disputes; toxic tort claims; resolution of cost allocation issues; storage tank actions; and the prosecution and defense of private party actions under various environmental laws.
 Clients include businesses, individuals and numerous Pennsylvania municipalities and municipal authorities.